Last updated: May 4, 2026

 - Major rule: A spouse generally cannot be paid under the main Arkansas Medicaid caregiver paths.

-- Realistic obstacle: Approval often stalls because families complete the Medicaid application but never get the functional assessment moving, or they miss follow-up notices in Access Arkansas.
+- Realistic obstacle: Approval often stalls because families complete the Medicaid application but never get the functional assessment moving, or they miss follow-up notices.

 - Useful Arkansas fact: Arkansas uses different rules for state-plan personal care and ARChoices attendant care, and those hour limits matter.